elipousson/presentations/2016-06-21-explore-101-research.md

 ### How do you look at places within a community?

-Carter and Cromley divide “vernacular communities” into five categories based on size and scale:
+Carter and Cromley divide "vernacular communities" into five categories based on size and scale:

 - **Local**: A single location
 - **Regional**: Grouping nearby locations with shared cultural traits